Alicasts/December24/README.md

 ├── di/                  # Dependency Injection (AppModule)
 ├── presentation/        # Screens, ViewModels, and components
 ├── utils/               # Utility functions and classes

+**Final Notes and Personal Considerations**

+* Since I'm not experienced with Jetpack Compose UI yet, I only developed the basics and did not include Instrumented Tests.
+* This project was developed as part of a code challenge.
+* Feedback and suggestions are welcome!